 There was no reason to think that July 6, 1957 would be any different from the day that preceded it or the one that followed.
-And, admittedly, for a time nobody would believe differently, though history would eventually show that this was the day that John Lennon first encountered Paul McCartney, beginning what would be the initial steps toward formation of The Beatles and, ultimately, change the history books.
+And, admittedly, for a time nobody would believe differently, though history would eventually show that this was the day John Lennon meets Paul McCartney, beginning what would be the initial steps toward formation of The Beatles and, ultimately, change the history books.

 Tony Bramwell, a lifelong friend of the band and someone who worked with them throughout their collective career and beyond, points out in an exclusive interview that that meeting was, he says, “a rather unremarkable event.
 You really didn’t say, ‘Wow!
 I was there!’
 The Quarry Men were playing and not very well, and it was the day Paul said, ‘Hello.’
 It actually wasn’t exciting at all.”

 Speak for yourself, Tony (not that we were there).

 John’s half-sister (same mother, different father) Julia Baird reflects to us, “In Liverpool, and I’m sure it was the same in the States at that time, you wouldn’t say to any of your friends who had a brother, ‘Is your brother in a group?’
 You’d say, ‘Is your brother the singer, the drummer, the guitarist or what?’
 Because everyone was in a group.
 As I write in my book Imagine This, if you took an aerial view, there were all these groups playing on porches and in kitchens and garden sheds, and all the roofs would be jangling about.
 This was all the groups practicing.
 The only difference with John’s group was that they succeeded.”